cedx/enum.js/README.md

 });
 ```

-The [`Enum.create()`](https://github.com/cedx/enum.js/blob/master/src/Enum.js) method adds a private constructor to the enumerated type: it prohibits its instantiation.
+The [`Enum.create()`](https://github.com/cedx/enum.js/blob/master/src/Enum.js) method creates an anonymous class from the specified object.
+This class has the same values as the provided object, and some helper methods.

+The created class has a constructor throwing an `Error`: it prohibits its instantiation.
 Thus, the obtained enumeration can only contain static members.
 You should only use named constants as its source values.

 ### Work with the enumeration
 Check whether a value is defined among the enumerated type: